Alpacius/a6/README.md

 uthread to yield and block if the I/O operation is not ready.
 The blocked uthread shall not pass the barrier until the designated
 I/O operation on `fd` is ready,

-A barrier shall be either `read` or `write`, designating the correspond I/O operation.
+A barrier shall be either `read` or `write`, designating the corresponding I/O operation.

 Currently `options` are not used.
 More optional features will be released later.